 Cloud Managed Services

-Automatic cloud backup for critical files and folders.
+An automatic cloud backup solution for critical files and folders.
 Ideal for backing up a critical application such as an accounting program or laptops containing important company data.
 Cost effective to ensure that no company should be without an offsite copy of their business-critical data.

-Scheduled daily back up of your whole Office 365 tenant, including all your mailbox data, SharePoint site and OneDrive for Business files.
+Scheduled daily back up of your whole Microsoft 365 tenant (previously known as Office 365), including all your mailbox data, SharePoint site and OneDrive for Business files.
 Quick and easy to restore your whole organisation or a single e-mail or document.

 With data sizes increasing exponentially year on year, free up space and extend the life of your servers by migrating your historical data to the cloud.